joyenjoye/scala/docs/functional_programming_in_scala/collections.md

 ```

-The previous step gave a sequence of sequences, let’s call it `xss`.
+The previous step gave a sequence of sequences, let's call it `xss`.
 We can combine all the sub-sequences using `foldRight` with `++`:

 ```scala
 xss.foldRight(Seq[Int]())(_ ++ _)